Obtaining Identified Clinical Data for Research with Stanford IRB Protocol

 - Go to the Patient Chart Review tool and click on the black triangle below the Stanford Medicine logo to load patient charts from the newly created cohort.
 Please note that there is a 24-hour delay before you can search patient charts in a newly created cohort.

-What to do if Privacy denies my request?
+How do I proceed if Privacy denies my request?

 If your application is denied, you generally have two options:

 - Modify your IRB protocol to bring it into concordance with your data request,

 - Modify your data request to bring it into concordance with your IRB protocol.

 In case 1, you will need to modify your IRB protocol in sections other than 11b/3a or 15/5.
 In case 2, you will be using the link in eProtocol to modify the data request, which will result in changes to the imported text in sections 11b/3a.

 For any questions please contact Stanford Privacy Office at firstname.lastname@example.org

-Please know that you have our sincerest thanks for the time and attention you have devoted to ensuring that the intended use of this highly sensitive data is fully and accurately documented.
+Please know that you have our most sincere thanks for the time and attention you have devoted to ensuring that the intended use of this highly sensitive data is fully and accurately documented.